 Shibireko Suimeiso Camping Ground

 Shibireko is a beautiful small lake located in Yamanashi.
 It is known as a hidden place among the campers.
 You can get the experience of literally staying in the nature.
 There is nothing extra, just untouched nature will welcome you.
 You can also enjoy kayaking on the lake, fishing, climbing up the mountain close to the campsite.
-Full of stars the sky at night makes it worth staying overnight!
+Full of stars at night makes it worth staying overnight!
 Please note that the reservation will be required beforehand.
 If you want to stay at somewhere quiet and calm, this is the place for you.

 Call +81 055-272-1030 for the reservation and details (9am – 7pm)